elSoruvio/studiesOfJavascript/README.md

 # studiesOfJavascript
-These are my studies of JS.
+These are my notes of the JS course by Bro Code.